Modular Family Symmetry in Fluxed GUTs: Numerical study

 where $M_D = v \lambda_\nu$, with $v=173$ GeV being the Standard Model Higgs vacuum expectation value.

+It is worth emphasising that the model described in this section represents a significant improvement to the models hitherto previously derived from F-Theory as the finite modular symmetry of the model presented above allows explicit Yukawa matrices to be constructed and analysed.
+This is in contrast to other typical F-Theory inspired models, such as those presented in~\cite{Callaghan:2011jj}, which involve rank one Yukawa matrices and must appeal to uncontrolled non-pertubative flux effects in order to obtain phenomeonologically acceptable structures.
+Additionally, F-theory motivated Fluxed GUTs typically predict extra vector-like states, unlike other typical bottom-up modular models purely based on modular symmetry without further dynamical assumptions ~\cite{Ding:2023htn}.
+Although the vector-like states in the model presented in~\cref{tab:f-theory-spectrum} are assumed to be heavy with large Dirac masses being allowed after compactification, in other constructions they can be light~\cite{CrispimRomao:2017tnd} under appropriate modifications of the string parameters such as fluxes, leading to testable predictions.

-\subsection{Numerical study}
+\section{Numerical study}

-We now perform a brief numerical study to find whether the model presented above and explicitly stated by the superpotential in~\cref{superpot1} can provide a good fit to quark masses and mixing.
-To do so, we will compare the model predictions against the values of the quark masses and mixing data at the GUT scale, which, for $\tan \beta=5$, can be found in~\cref{tab:quarkdata}.
+In this section we perform a brief numerical study to find whether the model presented in the previous section and explicitly stated by the superpotential in~\cref{superpot1} can provide a good fit to quark masses and mixing.
+To do this, we will compare the model predictions against the values of the quark masses and mixing data at the GUT scale, which, for $\tan \beta=5$, can be found in~\cref{tab:quarkdata}.
 The neutrino data are taken from the latest \texttt{NuFit 5.3},~\cite{Esteban:2020cvm} and is shown in~\cref{tab:leptondata} alongside the charged lepton Yukawa eigenvalues.

 { }

 { }